-The Cuisinart cbk-200 vs cbk-100 debate continues, and the reviews is one of the areas that would be a deal breaker for me.
+The Cuisinart cbk-200 vs. cbk-100 debate continues, and the reviews are one of the areas that would be a deal-breaker for me.
 After reading through many reviews, I came across some customer experiences for the cbk-200 that scared me off a little bit.
-There are quite a few complaints that pop up over and over again, for example: burnt bread, poor construction, and noise.
+There are quite a few complaints that pop up repeatedly, for example, burnt bread, poor construction, and noise.

 Remember, your tolerance may differ from mine.
 You may have come away with a different perspective when/if you read through the reviews.
 Perhaps, you will want to read some of these reviews for yourself to make your own call.

-The bread makers in this comparison are good options but you might come across a bread machine listed below that is more suitable to your needs.
-I listed some other high-quality options below.
+The bread makers in this comparison are good options, but you might come across a bread machine listed below that is more suitable for your needs.
+In addition, I listed some other high-quality options below.

 vs Cuisnart BMKR-200PC